-If you live in an area where the Federal Emergency Management Agency (FEMA) declared an emergency or major disaster, and you were not able to take advantage of an enrollment period (such as your Initial Enrollment Period or the annual Open Enrollment Period), you will be granted a Special Enrollment Period (SEP) from the start of the incident and continuing for an additional four (4) full calendar months after the start of the incident
+If you live in an area where the Federal Emergency Management Agency (FEMA) declared an emergency or major disaster, and you were not able to take advantage of an enrollment period (such as your Initial Enrollment Period (IEP) or the annual Open Enrollment Period (AEP) or a Special Enrollment Period), you will be granted a Special Enrollment Period (SEP) from the start of the incident and continuing for an additional four (4) full calendar

-For example, if the FEMA Incident Period began on August 1, and you were not able to change to another Medicare plan during the annual Fall Open Enrollment Period that ended December 7th, you would have a SEP until December 31st to choose a Medicare plan for the following year.
-If you used the SEP, your coverage would then begin January 1st.
+If you are involved with a FEMA Incident Period beginning on or after August 1, and you were not able to change to another Medicare plan during the annual Medicare Open Enrollment Period that ended December 7th, you would have a SEP until December 31st to choose a Medicare plan for the following year.

 I lost most of my personal possessions during the disaster, how do I prove that I am eligible for this SEP?